fleetster22/fleetster22/README.md

 ## :mountain: Passions and Hobbies: :woman_farmer:

+ - Indie Game Dev
 - Hacking
 - Ultrarunning
 - Our small family farm eats up most of my free time.
 We have chickens, turkeys, and goats presently.
 Hoping to have our field ready for a cow next spring.
 - Travel
-- Indie Game Dev

-I am a software developer, primarily Java, as well as a website developer.
-I am attending WGU pursuing a Bachelors degree in Software Development.
+I am a software developer, primarily Java and a little C++, with a keen interest in indie game dev.
+There just aren't enough hours in the day to do everything I want.
+I am currently attending WGU pursuing a Bachelors degree in Software Development.

 I'm looking to collaborate wth others who also want to learn, grow and improve their coding knowledge and skills.
 One day I hope to be a mentor to girls interested in coding.